Orientation phase of an acquisition

 Is the letter of intent binding?

 A letter of intent can quickly become binding.
 That is why this remains a legally sensitive issue, which is the subject of much litigation.
 As a rule of thumb, you could say that it is in the buyer’s interest for the LOI to be non-binding, apart from exclusivity and confidentiality.
-The buyer will try to ensure that sufficient suspensive conditions are included—such as satisfaction with the outcome of the due diligence—so that they can still withdraw from the acquisition.
+The buyer will try to ensure that sufficient suspensive conditions are included – such as satisfaction with the outcome of the due diligence – so that he can still withdraw from the acquisition.

 The interests of the buyer and seller are therefore significantly different.
-Ensure that your interests are properly safeguarded and seek assistance from a professional at Fruytier Lawyers in Business.
-Feel free to contact one of our corporate lawyers.
+Ensure that your interests are well protected and seek assistance from a professional at Fruytier Lawyers in Business.
+Feel free to contact one of our corporate law solicitors.

 Are there any risks associated with a letter of intent?

 Although a letter of intent is intended to create a framework, the risk lies precisely in the legal uncertainty.
 When is something binding or not?
-In practice, disputes regularly arise because one party wants to withdraw, while the other believes that a preliminary agreement already exists.
-Provisions regarding price, exclusivity, and progress in particular can be interpreted as binding, whether intentionally or not.
-It is also true that the more concrete and detailed the LOI is, the greater the chance that a judge will attach legal consequences to it.
-This is especially true in situations where the parties behave as if the deal has already been concluded.
+In practice, disputes regularly arise because one party wants to withdraw, while the other believes that a provisional agreement already exists.
+Provisions regarding price, exclusivity and progress in particular can be interpreted as binding, whether intentionally or not.
+It is also true that the more concrete and detailed the LOI is, the greater the chance that a court will attach legal consequences to it.
+This is particularly relevant in situations where the parties behave as if the deal has already been concluded.

 What are common pitfalls when drafting a letter of intent?

 In practice, we regularly see parties unintentionally falling into legal pitfalls when drafting a letter of intent.
-A common mistake is that the text is too vague or, conversely, too detailed, leaving it unclear which parts are binding.
-This leads to the risk that the court will assume binding force in the event of a conflict.
+A common mistake is that the text is too vague or, conversely, too detailed, making it unclear which parts are binding.
+This leads to the risk that the court will – in the event of a dispute – assume that it is binding.
 It also happens that parties forget to include essential matters.
 In addition, the importance of a clear confidentiality or non-solicitation clause is often underestimated.
-Finally, parties sometimes behave as if a deal has already been concluded, even before the formal purchase agreement has been finalized – with all the legal and commercial consequences that entails.
+Finally, parties sometimes behave as if a deal has already been concluded, even before the formal purchase agreement has been finalised – with all the legal and commercial consequences that entails.

-How can the lawyers at Fruytier Lawyers in Business help you?
+How can the solicitors at Fruytier Lawyers in Business help you?

-Our lawyers will guide you from the initial negotiation phase to the conclusion of the final deal and the execution phase of the transaction.
-When drafting or reviewing a letter of intent, we ensure that your objectives are legally sound, without unnecessary risks.
-We think strategically with you about which parts should be binding and which should not, and translate that into clear, legally enforceable provisions.
+Our solicitors will guide you from the initial negotiation phase to the conclusion of the final deal and the execution phase of the transaction.
+When drafting or assessing a letter of intent, we ensure that your objectives are legally sound, without unnecessary risks.
+We think strategically with you about which parts should be binding and which should not, and translate that into clear, legally sound provisions.
 We also advise on the structure of the further process.
 Thanks to our experience in a wide range of sectors, we identify bottlenecks at an early stage and, where necessary, negotiate with the other party on your behalf.
 In short: we ensure that your interests are well protected and that the acquisition proceeds in a predictable and manageable manner.
-Feel free to contact us for a no-obligation consultation.
+Please feel free to contact us for a no-obligation consultation.